Big thank you to Gravastar for sending the P9 to review!

 - Gaming Mode: I don’t really hear much of a difference with gaming mode, though vocals seem a bit pushed back.

-I should also note that I don’t really play games or watch movies on my phone, but I do watch Baseball highlights and what have you.
+I should also note that I don’t play games or watch movies on my phone, but I do watch Baseball highlights and what have you.
 In this regard, the P9 is perfectly satisfactory for my needs.

 What I liked: